-1.1 Forest management shall respect all national and local laws and administrative requirements.

-1.1.1 FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations.
+- 1.1 Forest management shall respect all national and local laws and administrative requirements. - 1.1.1 FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations. - 1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid.

-1.1.2 FME should have texts of existing relevant national laws available in the forest management unit.
-Relevant laws are listed in Annex 1^4 .

-1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid.

-1.2.1 FME shall be up-to-date in payment of applicable fees, taxes, timber rights or leases, royalties, etc.

-1.2.2 Where FME is not up-to-date on payments, a plan for completing all payments shall have been agreed to with the relevant institution.

-1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected.

-1.3.1 FME shall be aware of and understand the legal and administrative obligations with respect to relevant international agreements to which Thailand is a signatory.
-These are listed in Annex 2.

-1.3.2 FME operations shall meet the intent of applicable conventions including CITES, Convention on Biological Diversity and ILO conventions (29, 87, 98, 100, 105, 111, 138, 182 and other binding conventions).

-1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case-by-case basis, by the certifiers and the involved or affected parties.

-1.4.1 Conflicts between laws, FSC P&C and international treaties or conventions shall be identified by FME.

-1.4.2 FME should work in conjunction with the appropriate regulatory bodies and other parties to resolve conflicts between laws/regulations and FSC Principles or Criteria.

-1.5 Forest management areas should be protected from illegal harvesting, settlement and other unauthorised activities.

-1.5.1 The forest management unit(s) shall be protected from unauthorized harvesting activities and other activities not controlled by forest manager or local people with use rights.

-1.5.2 For large operations, a system shall exist for documenting and reporting to the appropriate authority instances of illegal harvesting, settlement, occupation or other unauthorized activities.

-4 The list of national and state-specific laws is not comprehensive; it is provided only as a guide to relevant legislation and regulations for forest management across all regions or in different regions.

-1.6 Forest managers shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria.

-1.6.1 For large operations, FME shall have a publicly available policy or statement committing the organization to adhere to the FSC certification standards on the forest under assessment.

-1.6.2 FME shall not implement activities that blatantly conflict with the FSC P&C on forest areas outside of the forest area under assessment.

-1.6.3 FME shall disclose information on all forest areas over which the FME has some degree of management responsibility to demonstrate compliance with current FSC policies on partial certification and on excision of areas from the scope of certification.
+- 1.2.1 FME shall be up-to-date in payment of applicable fees, taxes, timber rights or leases, royalties, etc. - 1.2.2 Where FME is not up-to-date on payments, a plan for completing all payments shall have been agreed to with the relevant institution. - 1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected. - 1.3.1 FME shall be aware of and understand the legal and administrative obligations with respect to relevant international agreements. - 1.3.2 FME operations shall meet the intent of applicable conventions including CITES, Convention on Biological Diversity and ILO conventions (29, 87, 98, 100, 105, 111, 138, 182 and other binding conventions). - 1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case-by-case basis, by the certifiers and the involved or affected parties. - 1.4.1 Conflicts between laws, FSC P&C and international treaties or conventions shall be identified by FME. - 1.4.2 FME SHOULD work in conjunction with the appropriate regulatory bodies and other parties to resolve conflicts between laws/regulations and FSC Principles or Criteria. - 1.5 Forest management areas should be protected from illegal harvesting, settlement and other unauthorised activities. - 1.5.1 The forest management unit(s) shall be protected from unauthorized harvesting activities and other activities not controlled by forest manager or local people with use rights. - 1.5.2 For large operations, a system shall exist for documenting and reporting to the appropriate authority instances of illegal harvesting, settlement, occupation or other unauthorized activities. - 1.6 Forest managers shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria. - 1.6.1 For large operations, FME shall have a publicly available policy or statement committing the organization to adhere to the FSC certification standards on the forest under assessment. - 1.6.2 FME shall not implement activities that blatantly conflict with the FSC P&C on forest areas outside of the forest area under assessment. - 1.6.3 FME shall disclose information on all forest areas over which the FME has some degree of management responsibility to demonstrate compliance with current FSC policies on partial certification and on excision of areas from the scope of certification.